troven/meta4ux/README.md

 In essence, meta4 embodies a declarative approach to constructing software by favouring JSON over code.

+** Note: this is a the UI only, the client/server is <a href="https://github.com/troven/meta4beta">meta4beta</a>.
+We encourage you to download it & have fun **

 You can find out more by reading:

 <a href="https://github.com/troven/meta4ux/wiki/Intro">Introduction</a>.